-The Rural (R) designation is intended to provide lands for residential living in the rural area.
+The Rural (R-5, R-10,R-20) designations are intended to provide lands for residential living in the rural area.
 Natural resource activities such as farming and forestry are allowed and encouraged to occur as small scale activities in conjunction with the residential uses in the area.
 These areas are subject to normal and accepted forestry and farming practices.
-The Rural 5, 10 and 20 base zones implement this designation.
-A Rural 10 designation are applied within the rural area to prevent premature subdivision of future urban areas where the lands are adjacent to designated Urban Reserves, the predominant size are equal or greater than 10 acres, act as a buffer to Natural Resource lands and protects environmentally critical areas consistent with applicable county ordinance and related regulations.
+The Rural 5, 10 and 20 comprehensive plan designations are implemented with corresponding Rural 5, 10 and 20 base zones.
+A Rural 10 designation is applied within the rural area to prevent premature subdivision of future urban areas where the lands are adjacent to designated Urban Reserves, where the predominant size is equal or greater than 10 acres, to act as a buffer to Natural Resource lands or to protect environmentally critical areas consistent with applicable county ordinance and related regulations.
 This allows for efficient urban development when land is added to the urban growth areas.
-Rural 20 map designation applies to rural areas where the lands act as a buffer to Natural Resource designated lands, are used for small scale forest or farm production and contain significant environmentally constrained areas as defined by applicable county code and related regulations.
+A Rural 20 designation applies to rural areas where the lands act as a buffer to Natural Resource designated lands, are used for small scale forest or farm production or contain significant environmentally constrained areas as defined by applicable county code and related regulations.